dcasota/vesxi-on-azure-scripts/README.md

      4.5. mount and copy ESXi content to the data disk

-     4.6. enable serial console redirection and add virtualization extension compatibility setting This is an important step to make run serial console for the setup phase of ESXi VM on Azure, as well as providing the compatibility setting iovDisableIR=TRUE, ignoreHeadless=TRUE and noIOMMU to be passed for grub.
+     4.6.
+In the context of Azure, enable serial console redirection and add virtualization extension compatibility setting.
+          This is an important step to make run serial console for the setup phase of ESXi VM on Azure, as well as providing the compatibility setting like iovDisableIR=TRUE, ignoreHeadless=TRUE and noIOMMU to be passed for grub.

      4.7. power down the VM